leticiasmachado/datida/README.md

-# Dataset Automation Tool for Analysis of Domains - DATADOM
+# DATIDA - Dataset Automation Tool for Internet Domain Analysis

 Tool developed for a BCs in Computer Science undergraduate final project that generates datasets for training machine learning models to detect malicious domains.